thegeeklab/ansible-later/docs/content/configuration/defaults.md

   exclude_filter: []

   # List of rule ID's that should be displayed as a warning instead of an error.
 By default,
-  # only rules whose version is higher than the current default version are marked as warnings.
-  # This list allows to degrade errors to warnings for each rule.
+  # no rules are marked as warnings.
+This list allows to degrade errors to warnings for each rule.
   warning_filter:
     - "ANSIBLE9999"
     - "ANSIBLE9998"